chafey/dicomweb-update-spec/README.md

     - A1: Not currently as the normalized endpoints deal with a single level of attributes
     - A2: This could be handled by implementing PATCH or PUT on the existing metadata instance

+- Q: Why did you break out patient attributes separate from study attributes?
+    - A: One of the most common update operation is to synchronize patient level attributes with an external system (EHR/RIS).
+The patients endpoint allows this change to be atomically for all studies associated with a single patient